 Power: Why Some People Have It – And Others Don’t by Jeffrey Pfeffer

-If I could only tell you to read one book, this would be it.
-This is also the book I will buy for my children and nephews once they are old enough to enter any kind of paid employment.
+This is the book I will buy for my children and nephews once they are old enough to enter any kind of paid employment.

-It doesn’t matter whether you are working for a corporate, self-employed, run a startup or unemployed – this book will teach you how to become more successful, make more money – and reduce your stress levels at the same time.
+It doesn’t matter whether you are working for a corporate, self-employed, run a startup, or are unemployed – this book will teach you how to become more successful, make more money – and reduce your stress levels at the same time.

 You’ve got to give it to the author – he doesn’t pull any punches.
 I even did a dedicated post on this book here.